rkrishnan8594/trackr/README.md

 ### Departments
 These are simply the departments that comprise Operations Services.
 The members of these departments will have access to view and take action on various incidents.
 Each department also has a number of categories mapped to them.
 When an incident is filed with a category that maps to their department, they can view it on their timeline and respond accordingly.

+Leg 2: MVP
+### Architecture and Tools
+We used Ruby on Rails for the implementation of the MVP.
+This was primarily because of the following:
+    Inbuilt RESTful design
+    Strict to adherence to MVC design structure
+    Object Relational Mapping
+    Rails is very well established platform in the professional developement scene Rails has a very elementary learning curve

+We used Postgres for the following reasons:
+    We are building for 'n' users
+    Well known for reliability and stability
+    Cross platform support
+    Good performance

+We used only the default gems packages with Rails
+No additional APIs or dependencies were used

+### Group Work/Effort Estimation
+Average hours per person learning ruby : 4hr
+Average hours per person developing/testing/designing/researching/etc MVP: 24hr Challanges we faced:
+  Installation and setup configuration and version control
+      We have 2 windows users, one mac user, and one linux user so getting everyone on the same page was difficult Learning github
+      Only one of our members had used github before, and learning branching, merging, and all other features was difficult Deciding which if any gems to use
+      We looked into bootstrap, jquery mobile, datatables among other gems/packages and spent a lot of time testing features before deciding to add our own styles Design/architecture
+      We spent a lot of time trying to create a simple design theme that would be appropriate for our diverse users We spent a lot of time discussing the scope of the mvp and what functionality/data we thought was really necessary for the MVP